 The device uses a rotating set of steps so that the user can walk indefinitely.
-Stair stepping is a more robust version of a cardio workout, though, because of the built-in incline.
+You can think of a stair climber as a more robust version of a cardio workout, though, because of the built-in incline.

 What Are the Benefits of a Stair Stepper?

-The machine taxes your heart and lungs and bolsters your overall aerobic fitness.
-It also strengthens your heart as it can more easily pump oxygen-rich blood to the rest of your body, especially during rigorous exercise.
+The machine taxes your heart and lungs and bolsters your overall aerobic fitness, providing a great cardio workout.
+It also strengthens your heart and gives you stronger lungs as it encourages your cardiovascular system to easily pump oxygen-rich blood to the rest of your body, especially during rigorous exercise.

 Another winner is the glutes.
 These buttock muscles are among the strongest and are essential to the movement of the hip and thigh.
 Your body needs the glutes to thrust forward with each step, which is why your backside may be sore after an especially intense workout.